chuckleplant/blog/_posts/2018-06-3-uncharted-4.md

 I am launching a brand new image gallery.
 I used aerobless' [Jekyll photo gallery](https://github.com/aerobless/jekyll-photo-gallery).
 It lets you have a static site for each image which is nice for comments or sharing.

 Here's a selection of some of the pictures I took while playing Uncherted 4: A Thief's End.
+I really enjoyed creating false narratives with each picture, specially when characters were facing each other, or capturing a secondary character making it look like there was a story behind them.

 {% includeGallery Uncharted %}